artemave/REST-assured/README.markdown

 You are going to need ruby >= 1.8.7.
 Install gem and run:

-    sudo gem install rest-doubles # omit sudo if using rvm rest-doubles &
+    sudo gem install rest-assured # omit sudo if using rvm rest-assured &

 Or clone from github and run:

-    git clone git@github.com:BBC/rest-doubles.git
+    git clone git@github.com:BBC/rest-assured.git
-    ./rest-doubles/bin/rest-doubles &
+    ./rest-assured/bin/rest-assured &

-This starts an instance of rest-doubles on port 4578 (changable with --port option) and creates rest-doubles.db (changable with --database option) in the current directory.
-You can now access it via rest or web interfaces on http://localhost:4578
+This starts an instance of rest-assured on port 4578 (changable with --port option) and creates rest-assured.db (changable with --database option) in the current directory.
+You can now access it via REST or web interfaces on http://localhost:4578

 ### Doubles